matt-42/lithium/libraries/sql/README.md

 All the three connectors are following the same API so you can use the same way a SQLite, a MySQL and a PostgreSQL database.

+# Benchmark

+According to the [Techempower benchmark](tfb-status.techempower.com/), the MySQL and PostgreSQL are part of the fastest available SQL drivers.

 # Tutorial

 ## Connectors